National Children's Chorus: Transition to National Children's Chorus

 In 2004, following the exit of Neary from the position, Luke McEndarfer was chosen as the 4th Artistic Director of the Paulist Choristers of California.

 In 2009, with the support of Sister Stella, McEndarfer fully secularized the chorus, formally changed the group's name, and co-founded the National Children's Chorus with Cristina Demiany.
 This organizational change signified the formal separation of the group from the Catholic Church after more than a century.
+Accompanying this transition, the National Children's Chorus launched a new educational curriculum for its students that includes music theory, Kodaly Musicianship, and private voice lessons.

 NCC broadened its programming to create ensembles for children of varying ages and vocal facility, including its first-ever SATB ensemble, and expanded to New York (2011), Washington, D.C.
 (2014), San Francisco (2019), Austin (2021), Dallas (2022), Boston (2022) and Chicago (2024).

 The organization maintains conductor training partnerships with graduate conducting programs at the University of Southern California (2016) and Manhattan School of Music (2017), in addition to partnerships with the San Francisco Conservatory of Music and the University of California, Los Angeles.

+In 2021, the NCC introduced its inaugural opera program for young artists, the Vail Opera Camp, which featured students performing Brundibár, a recording of which was released the following year.
+Additional staged performances in subsequent years include The Odyssey and The Tinker of Tivoli.
+Starting its transition in 2023, the Vail Opera Camp is now known as the National Youth Opera Academy.